tintulip/tintulip/technologies/README.md

 ## Region

 Currently Control Tower governs and controls London (eu-west-2) and Ireland (eu-west-1).
 London has been set up as the `home region` and cannot be changed without the assistance of AWS Support.
-To enable further regions, we can set up a further landing zone from within the AWS Control Tower management account.
+To enable further regions, we can update `landing zone settings` from within the AWS Control Tower management account and click on the `Update Regions` button within the Regions tab.
 AWS Control Tower will automate the creation of new landing zones.
+Some `Organization Units` may need to be re-registered to enroll the accounts within.

 ## Guardrails